training & direction

 Performing Arts Instructor

-Caleb Saunders is a sophomore at Weber State University.
+Caleb Saunders is a junior at Weber State University.
 He is pursuing a double-major in Spanish and Piano Performance, currently studying with Dr. Ralph Van der Beek.
 As a collaborative pianist, Caleb often works with vocal and instrumental soloists, small groups, orchestras, choirs, and theatres, also singing first tenor with the Chamber and Concert Choirs at Weber State.
-He was last seen music directing Les Miserables with Backstage and is excited to start rehearsals for AIDA this fall.
+He was last seen music directing Les Miserables & AIDA for Backstage, he can't wait to start working on Footloose this fall.
 Caleb is also an experienced teacher, with a private studio of over 25 students on three different instruments.
-He love to run, hike, and travel with his wife Britney.
+He loves to run, hike, and travel with his wife Britney.

 Our studio provides the best space for any performer.
 From our spring floors to our beautiful mirrors, performers will feel confident in their own skin ready to brace any performance with style and class.
 We have three creative spaces, voice studio, dance studio and performance studio.
 Contact us if you would like to rent our space for any event, gathering, performance, recital, or reception.